-Remember, this does not replace the informed consent process and should not defer any of those questions.
+Remember, the patient selection process does not replace the informed consent process and should not defer any of those questions.

 Many factors affect a surgical outcome.
 It is our opinion that office staff can contribute valuable information in the selection process.
 Listen when the staff voice “gut reactions” regarding a patient or family member.
 Allow the staff to contribute to discussions of denial of care.

 We are aware that many claims occur with patients who are not appropriate candidates for a procedure.
-This tip sheet is an additional step to help decrease the frequency and severity of claims.
+These tips can help decrease the frequency and severity of claims.

-By Lois E. Kemp, MA, RN, Director, Patient Safety Intervention Program.
+By Susan Shepard, MSN.
+RN, Director, Patient Safety Education.

 The guidelines suggested here are not rules, do not constitute legal advice, and do not ensure a successful outcome.
 The ultimate decision regarding the appropriateness of any treatment must be made by each healthcare provider in light of all circumstances prevailing in the individual situation and in accordance with the laws of the jurisdiction in which the care is rendered.